Report: First destination after undergraduate degree

 0% N=10 |

-Grads who reported seeking (work or continuing education) could update their responses any time until the survey closed.
+Grads who reported seeking employment or continuing education could update their responses any time until the survey closed.
+They are reminded to do so, but there is not a way to require this.

 About first destination variance by colleges